 I found this blog post that helped explain a bit of what was going on.

 While I was working the issue an awesome co-worker figured out the issue and actually tested it.

 Here is a blog post that he found to help him solve it.

-I guess that might have gave it away.
+I guess that might have given it away.
 The character ‘&’ along with a few others is considered reserved and you cannot encode it with existing utilities and you probably should not create your own encoding utility either.
-Well… let me rephrase you can encode it but IIS will reject even the encoded version, unless you create your own encoding utility.
+Well… let me rephrase you can encode it but IIS will reject even the encoded version unless you create your own encoding utility.
 But… I would think that creating your own encoding would lead to many more different types of problems, so… please don’t do that.

 You can read a lot more about encoding URLs here